 Skip to content

 There are many choices when it comes to hiring a lawyer to represent you and regardless of the lawyer that you chose, it is important that you make an informed choice.
+Lawyers concentrate in different areas of the law and not all attorneys handle injury cases.
+Of those lawyers that handle personal injury cases, not all have jury trial experience.
 The following questions will help you make an informed choice about your representation.

 Experience counts when it comes to hiring a lawyer.
+Just as importantly, it must be the right type of experience for your case.
 Lawyers do not graduate law school prepared to handle serious injury cases.
-Lawyers need many years of experience in courtroom before they are prepared to successfully handle a jury trial.
-Mr. Heady has been trying cases for more than 17 years.
+Lawyers need many years of experience in courtroom before they are prepared to successfully handle a jury trial in a serious personal injury or wrongful death case.
+Mr. Heady has been handling serious cases, involving medical malpractice, nursing home abuse, wrongful death and disabling injury for more than 22 years.
 From the beginning of his career Mr. Heady has focused on personal injury and employment cases.
-He has the experience necessary to take a case to trial if necessary.
+He has the experience necessary to take a case to trial when necessary.

-2. Do you have experience trying jury trials?
+2. Do you have experience trying serious injury cases before a jury?

-Many attorneys advertising on the internet and the yellow pages have never tried a significant case in front of a jury and some have never tried any at all.
+Many attorneys advertising on the Internet and television have never tried a significant case in front of a jury and some have never tried any at all.
 Jury verdicts in Illinois are published in several different publications, such as the Illinois Jury Verdict Reporter.
-Before you hire an attorney ask to see some of his or her published cases.
+Before you hire an attorney, ask to see some of his or her published cases.
 If the lawyer won’t provide this information to you, find another lawyer who will.
 Mr. Heady would be glad to show you published cases where he was the lead attorney in jury trials.

 3. Do you concentrate in any particular area of law?